pleumann/pasta80/README.md

 $ pl0 --opt hello.pas  # Does the same with optimizations
 ```

-You can run the resulting `.com` files on a real CP/M machine or in tnylpo.
+You can run the resulting `.com` files on a real CP/M machine or in a CP/M emulator.
+I recommend [tnylpo](https://gitlab.com/gbrein/tnylpo).
 For programs that use VT52 control codes you have to start tnylpo in full-screen mode:

 ```
 $ tnylpo hello                # Run in line-mode
-$ tnylpo -s hello  # Run in b/w full-screen mode
+$ tnylpo -s -t @ hello        # Run in b/w full-screen mode, wait for key press when finished
-$ tnylpo -soy,4,0  # Run in full-screen mode with (Spectrum Next) colors
+$ tnylpo -soy,4,0 -t @ hello  # Run in full-screen mode with (Spectrum Next) colors
 ```

-There is a folder containing examples and a folder containing tests for the compiler.
+There is a folder containing `examples` and a folder containing `tests` for the compiler.
 The main test suite `all.pas` needs to be compiled with optimizations because of its size.
 Both the examples and the tests should give you a pretty good overview of what the compiler can do.

 ## Minimalistic IDE